Find a Lender-Approved Local Conveyancer in Earls Court

 Planning law solicitors in Earls Court regulated by the Solicitors Regulation Authority

-The practices listed below are a small selection of solicitors in Earls Court practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas
+The practices listed below are a non-comprehensive list of solicitors in Earls Court with expertise in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including compulsory purchases in Earls Court

 • Hoffman-bokaei Solicitors, Suite 2, Exhibition House, Addison Bridge Place, Hammersmith Road Kensington Olympia, London, London, W14 8XP